smatechnologies/ibm-i-agent-docs/docs/commands-utilities/translation-tables.md

-The character translation function for SMAFT file content can optionally be managed on a per-job basis, depending on the LSAMs that are connected for the transfer and on the capabilities of each LSAM\'s native database.
+The character translation function for SMAFT file content can optionally be managed on a per-job basis, depending on the LSAMs that are connected for the transfer and on the capabilities of each LSAM's native database.
 For example, the IBM i LSAM and the IBM z/OS LSAM are capable of detecting the native CCSID of the source data and then sending that information to each other so that the original file content may be